How to Spend One Day in Vienna | Itinerary + TOP Things to Do

 Getting around Vienna

-The furthest sight on this day trip to Vienna itinerary is Schonbrunn Palace.
+The furthest sight on this 1 day Vienna itinerary is Schonbrunn Palace.
 Take the U-Bahn (Vienna's metro) to get there in 10 minutes.
-Or grab a 15 minute Uber.
+Or grab a 15-minute Uber.

-Between the tourist friendly U-Bahn and tram, Citybikes, Uber, and your own two feet, you'll be able to get to all the top destinations in minimal travel time.
+Between the tourist-friendly U-Bahn and tram, WienMobil bikes, Uber, and your own two feet, you can reach all the top destinations in minimal travel time.

 Start your day trip to Vienna with a city center Walking Tour